Christofmeg/IC2C-UU-Matter/README.md

 https://cf.way2muchnoise.eu/versions/For%20MC_827219_all.svg
 -->

- Addon for IC2-Classic adding JEI pages for UU-Matter and Plasma creation
+ Addon for IC2-Classic adding JEI pages for UU-Matter and Plasma Cell creation